glic3rinu/passlib/docs/lib/passlib.context.rst

     >>> myctx.identify(hash1, resolve=True)
     <class 'passlib.handlers.md5_crypt.md5_crypt'>

-All of the configuration options for a :class:`!CryptContext` instance are stored in a :class:`CryptPolicy` instance accessible through their ``policy`` attribute::
+If introspection of a :class:`!CryptContext` instance is needed, all configuration options are stored in a :class:`CryptPolicy` instance accessible through their ``policy`` attribute::

     >>> from passlib.context import CryptContext